The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Agreement

-Did they explicitly commit?
+Did they explicitly own it?

 A2